nus-cs2113-AY2223S1/tp/docs/team/bdthanh.md

     + Made Sequence diagrams in section 3.1, 4.1.1, 4.1.2, 4.2.1, 4.2.2, 4.3.1 and 4.3.2
     + Wrote the non-functional requirements `7.
 Non-functional Requirements`
 + **Team tasks contributions:**
-    + Maintained the issues tracker on Github.
+    + Maintained the issues tracker on GitHub.
     + Ensure that weekly and milestone tasks/features are completed in time.
 + **Community contributions:**
     + Reported 21 bugs/flaws in peers' tp.
 Issues can be checked [here](https://github.com/bdthanh/ped/issues)